 Fill out the Library Instruction Request Form below and a librarian will be in touch with you to discuss your request.
 For additional information, contact Jeremy Labosier, Information Literacy Librarian.

-Library Instruction Surveys
+Library Instruction Evaluations

 If you've recently received library instruction, please complete our Library Instruction Survey.
 We value your feedback!